 - 6. Ability to analyse policies and practices in the light of a range of theoretical perspectives. - 7.
-Confidence to articulate and defend the criteria on which intellectual and professional judgements are made in relation to community, youth & families work. - 8.
+Confidence to articulate and defend the criteria on which intellectual and professional judgements are made in relation to youth and community work. - 8.
 Confidence and flexibility in using their knowledge and understanding critically to locate and justify a personal position in relation to their role. - 9.
-Ability to conduct research within an ethical research framework relevant to community, youth & families work.
+Ability to conduct research within an ethical research framework relevant to youth & community work.